Sydney-White/web/_pages/about.md

 I am a second-year PhD student in Political Science at Columbia University.

+I graduated from Swarthmore College in 2022.
+I previously worked as a predoctoral fellow at Yale University (2022-2024).

 My research interests lie in comparative and international political economy, particularly in the politics of finance and trade.

-I graduated from Swarthmore College in 2022, where I studied Political Science and French in the honors program.
-I previously worked as a predoctoral fellow at Yale University (2022-2024).
+My research is generously funded by the Center for Political Economy at Columbia.

 **Working Papers:**